FantomJAC/objfw/README-ARM-CM4F.md

-ObjFW on Bare-Metal ARM (Cortex-M4F)
+ObjFW on Bare-Metal ARM (Cortex-M)
 ====================================
 This file contains instructions on how to get a working build environment to compile ObjFW on Bare-Metal ARM.